dylanrenwick/skidsdev/README.md

 page for each file.
 This wastes a lot of server power and is also useless, therefore make sure you always have favicons or handle this from Apache/nginx level.

-HUGE tries to handle this by sending an empty image in the head of the view/_templates/header.php !
+Gargantua tries to handle this by sending an empty image in the head of the view/_templates/header.php !

 More inside this ticket: [Return proper 404 for missing favicon.ico, missing images etc.](https://github.com/panique/huge/issues/530)